 - SWOT analysis was carried out

-- A graph was created with existing competitors, showing hat two companies outperform the client in terms of market presence and positive responses.
+- A graph was created with existing competitors, showing that the two companies outperformed the client regarding the market presence and positive responses.

 The results are transferred to a table.
 Thanks to this, you can see the solution for creating an effective strategy.